allfoxwy/UnitXP_SP3/README.md

 - `/script local _=(UnitXP("target","nextMarkedEnemyInCycle") or UnitXP("target","nextEnemyInCycle"));`

 This code works because targeting functions return TRUE or FALSE indicating if they got a target.
-LUA logic operators support short-cut evaluation, that is, they evaluate their second operand only when necessary.
+Lua logic operators support short-cut evaluation, that is, they evaluate their second operand only when necessary.

-### Hide nameplate behind wall (for V key)
+### Proper nameplates

 Vanilla client only check distance for nameplates.
 This makes mobs behind wall/door also show up their nameplates.